bhauman/figwheel-main-template/README.md

 framework option is specified, nothing but a print statment is added in core.clj

-Include the options using `--` to separate them from Leiningens options, like so
+Examples:

+	lein new figwheel-main hello.app -- --react +lein

-    clj -A:new figwheel-main hello-world -- --react
+    clj -A:new figwheel-main hello.app --react +bare-index

 ## Usage with CLI tools

-To get an interactive development environment run
+To get an interactive development environment change into the project root (the directory just created) and execute:

-    clojure -Acljs:build
+    clojure -Afig:build

-from the project root directory.

-Figwheel will now be running and will auto compile and send all changes to the browser without the need to reload.

-After the compilation process is complete, and you have loaded the compiled project in your browser you will get a ClojureScript REPL prompt that is connected to the browser.
+After the compilation process is complete, and a browser has popped loaded the compiled project in your browser you will get a ClojureScript REPL prompt that is connected to the browser.